zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 > with the address of a function thunk such that *`thunk(bound-entity, call-args...)`*
 > is expression-equivalent to `invoke_r<R>(static_cast<cv T&>(f), call-args...)`.

-So let us start with the declartion of the constructor.
+So let us start with the declaration of the constructor.
 The signature is already given by the [proposal][2]:

 ```cpp
 template <typename F, typename T = std::remove_reference_t<F>>